ramsy1195/nn-dependency-parser/README.md

 # Neural Dependency Parser

-This repository contains a PyTorch implementation of a transition-based dependency parser using the arc-standard system.
-It includes code for training and evaluating the parser on CoNLL-formatted data.
+This project implements a transition-based dependency parser using an arc-standard transition system and a feed-forward neural network in PyTorch.
+It supports training and evaluation on CoNLL-formatted datasets.

 ## Project Structure
 ├── data/